RaneemAizouk/CABU-EICO/README.md

 # Other related publications
 1) [CABU-EICO study protocol – Trials (2024)](https://pubmed.ncbi.nlm.nih.gov/38281023/)
-2) Ingelbeen B., Valia D. et al., *Effect of a community-based intervention bundle to improve antibiotic use and patient management in Burkina Faso and DR Congo: a cluster randomized controlled trial* (manuscript — to be added).
+2) Ingelbeen B., Valia D. et al., *Effect of a community-based intervention bundle to improve antibiotic use and patient management in Burkina Faso and DR Congo: a cluster randomized controlled trial* (preprint).